Matheus-OAMK/Rulers/README.md

 # Rulers project

-## Code implementation rules
+## Code implementation

 ### Use the "Hacknplan" tool, for **_development_**:

-There're tasks to be done, if you want to create a task using this template: "#page // task definition".
-Example: "#mainPage // Manage the height of the first-look class box".
-After creating the task, leave as detailed description as it needs to be understandable.
+There're tasks to be done.

 ### Main rules: